Symbolization

 This non-intrusive approach means we collect instruction addresses exactly as they appear in memory during execution.
 Without symbolization, these profiles would show only hexadecimal addresses that are impossible to interpret or act upon.
 Symbolization transforms these raw instruction addresses into meaningful source code locations, bridging the gap between low-level system data and high-level developer understanding.

 Native frames collected during software profiling require symbols to be useful.
-A symbol for a particular frame is a list of <file name, function name, source line>
+A symbol for a particular frame is a list of <file name, function name, source line> triplets.
+It is a list because compiler inlining may associate multiple functions and source lines to a single machine frame.

 Native frames collected by the zymtrace whole-system profiler may originate from: